demisto/splunk-app/add-on/README.md

       - `add-on/TA-Demisto/app.manifest`

    b.
 Add a compressed (.tgz) file of your version under add-on/spls path.
-      To create a compressed file from your local repository, run the following command on the root directory:
+      To create a compressed file from your local repository, run the following command on the root directory (replace xxx with new version):
       ```
-      COPYFILE_DISABLE=1 tar -cvzf add-on/spls/demisto-add-on-for-splunk-xxx.tgz --exclude='*.pyc' TA-Demisto (replace xxx with new version)
+      COPYFILE_DISABLE=1 tar -cvzf add-on/spls/demisto-add-on-for-splunk-xxx.tgz --exclude='*.pyc' TA-Demisto
       ```

    c.
 Verify AppInspect passes in the build.